Lighting-pixel/predict-weather/README.md

 Tailwind CSS is already included in the project and should not require separate installation steps unless modifications are needed.
 If you need to rebuild Tailwind styles:

-1. Navigate to the `frontend` directory.
+1. Navigate to the `weather-forecast` directory.
 2. Run `npm install` to install any necessary Node.js packages.
 3. Run `npm run build` to rebuild Tailwind CSS styles based on your `tailwind.config.js` configuration file.